 Sylvya Stevenson, MPA

-Ms. Felicia Burns-Smith, RN, BSN
+Felicia Burns-Smith, RN, BSN

-In the first full year of existence, the Kansas City Chapter hosted Career and Resume Workshops at local women shelters to provide resources and skill-training to help women land the job to which they were being interviewed.
+In the first full year of existence, the Kansas City Chapter hosted career and resume workshops at local women shelters to provide resources and skill-training necessary for landing jobs.
 Additionally, with the support of the U.S. Department of Education and Equal Education Opportunity Center (EEOC) agency, the chapter hosted a college financial aid seminar for parents, their children, and students.

 In 2014, the chapter held its first Election of Officers and LaNeise Butler was voted First Vice Chair.

 The first Voter Education Workshop was launched that same year.
 Coalitions were formed by other non-profit leaders and community agencies in different areas of the City – and the Kansas City Chapter was invited to have a seat at the table.